felixaschultz/felixaschultz/README.md

 ### Hi there 👋
-### I´m a Frontend developer, with a passion for Full Stack development.
+### I´m a Full Stack developer with focus in Frontend development.
 My passion is working on SaaS projects for developing new skills and languages.
 I´m currently working on an SaaS Solutions, for my cookie banner so website with my plugin [*GDPR Cookiebanner*](https://github.com/felixaschultz/intastellar-gdpr-cookiebanner) so that Website owners who has implemented the solution can see the status of the banner on there Website.